This cruise ship can carry nearly 10,000 people. Here’s more of what sets Icon of the Seas apart | KRDO

 (CNN) — There is nothing subtle about the world’s largest cruise ship.

-When the $2 billion ship sailed into the Port of Miami with music blasting on January 10, after crossing the Atlantic from the shipyard in Turku, Finland, where it was built, it was greeted with a cacophony of fireboat salutes and a banner flag flyover.
+When the $2 billion ship sailed into Miami with music blasting on January 10, after crossing the Atlantic – with a pitstop on Puerto Rico – from the shipyard in Turku, Finland, where it was built, it was greeted with a cacophony of fireboat salutes and a banner flag flyover.
 The commotion brought traffic to a halt along the causeway to Miami Beach that parallels the cruise ship channel.

 Argentine soccer star Lionel Messi was even in on the ship’s early fanfare as the Icon of the Seas’ “godfather,” christening the 20-deck ship on January 23.